MattC1313/uni-haskell/README.md

-# uni-haskell
+# Uni-Haskell
-Collection of smaller (and larger) university projects that were programmed using haskell.
+Collection of smaller university projects that were programmed using Haskell as part of my COMP105 Programming Paradigms module, including assignments and weekly homework.